Human-in-the-loop systems are architecture, not a checkbox

 Definition

-AI agents are software systems that combine LLMs with tools, memory, retrieval, and decision-making logic to complete multi-step tasks.
+AI agents are software systems that combine language models with tools, memory, retrieval, planning, and feedback loops so they can complete multi-step work instead of only producing a single answer.

 Why it matters